Visiting Rockefeller Center: What to see at the New York landmark

 View of the Empire State building and the World Trade Center from Top of the Rock

-How to get tickets to the Tonight Show with Jimmy Fallon
+How to get tickets to The Tonight Show with Jimmy Fallon

-How to get tickets to Saturday Night Live
+How to Get Saturday Night Live Tickets

 Taking the NBC Studio Tour

 An NBC page will lead you through the broadcast facilities at Rockefeller Center.
-Because it is an active production facility you can’t be guaranteed to see the studio for any particular show but among the possibilities are Saturday Night Live, NBC Nightly News and the Tonight Show.
+Because it is an active production facility, you can’t be guaranteed to see the studio for any particular show but among the possibilities are Saturday Night Live, NBC Nightly News and the Tonight Show.

 You’ll also get a chance to collaborate with fellow guests to produce a television show firsthand.